 Some patients report chest tightness, which often follows exertion and may arise from intercostal muscle contraction.
 Fatigue, weight loss, muscle loss, and anorexia are common in patients with severe and very severe COPD.
 Other presentations include weight loss, hemoptysis, cyanosis, and morning headaches secondary to hypercapnia.
 Chest pain and hemoptysis are uncommon symptoms of COPD and raise the possibility of alternative diagnoses.

 Physical examination may demonstrate hypoxia, use of accessory muscles, paradoxical rib movements, distant heart sounds, lower-extremity edema and hepatomegaly secondary to cor pulmonale, and asterixis secondary to hypercapnia.

 Patients may also present with signs and symptoms of COPD complications.
 These include severe shortness of breath, severely decreased air entry, and chest pain secondary to an acute COPD exacerbation or spontaneous pneumothorax.
-Patients with COPD often have other comorbidities, including cardiovascular disease, skeletal muscle dysfunction, metabolic syndrome and diabetes, osteoporosis, depression, anxiety, lung cancer, gastroesophageal reflux disease, bronchiectasis, and obstructive sleep apnea.
+Patients with COPD often have other comorbidities, including cardiovascular disease, skeletal muscle dysfunction, metabolic syndrome and diabetes, osteoporosis, depression, anxiety, lung cancer, gastroesophageal reflux disease, bronchiectasis, obstructive sleep apnea, and cognitive impairment.
 A UK study found that 14.5% of patients with COPD had a concomitant diagnosis of asthma.